Okolona College

-Okolona College, also known as Okolona Industrial School, and Okolona Normal & Industrial School, was a college for African Americans in Okolona, Mississippi, Chickasaw County, Mississippi.
-It was added to the National Register of Historic Places on August 9, 2002.
+Okolona College, was a college for African Americans in Okolona, Mississippi, Chickasaw County, Mississippi.
 The school is located on Mississippi Highway 245 1.1 miles north of the junction with Mississippi Highway 32 and Mississippi Highway 41.
+It was also known as Okolona Industrial School, and Okolona Normal and Industrial School.

+The site was added to the National Register of Historic Places on August 9, 2002.
 It is part of The Okolona College Historic District.

+History

-The school was founded in 1902 by Wallace A. Battle and closed its doors in 1965, when the passage of the civil rights resulted in the shift of African-Americans to public education.
-It was built on a civil war battleground.
+The school was founded in 1902 by Wallace A. Battle and closed its doors in 1965, when the passage of the Civil Rights Act of 1964 resulted in the shift of African-Americans to public education.
+It was built on a Civil War battleground.
 Four campus buildings survive: Abbott Hall, McDougall Hall, the Vocational Agriculture Building and the T. D. Bratton Memorial Dormitory.
 A gazebo and the ruins of a dormitory also survive.
 Brick piers marks the three campus entrances and a neon sign marked the north entrance.